-1 mobility hub or a one-eighth (1/8) mile radius of a an existing or planned frequent transit stop as 2 such terms are defined in the 2020 Rhode Island transit master plan or its successor document.
+2 such terms are defined in the 2020 Rhode Island transit master plan or its successor document.
 3 (d) Authority.
-The department of housing, in conjunction with input and data from the 4 department of transportation and division of statewide planning, is hereby authorized to promulgate 5 rules and regulations consistent with this section that establish: 6 (1) The criteria to qualify for consideration into the pilot program, including but not limited 7 to ; 8 (i) For municipalities to apply to have zoning districts certified into the program, an 9 established zoning district or overlay, or other provisions that provide for high density residential 10 development, provisions that provide for or require some portion of the development to include 11 affordable housing, and the easing for dimensional restrictions and parking requirements for such 12 development; and 13 (ii) For developers to qualify for funding through the program, that the project includes 14 some portion of the residential units in the development to be affordable housing; 15 (2) The process for the application, and submission requirements for municipalities to 16 apply to have zoning districts certified into the program and for developers or municipalities to 17 apply to receive funding and pre requisites, including, but not limited to, an established zoning 18 overlay district or other provisions that provide increased density for residential development at a 19 minimum of ten units per acre (10 U/A), mandates for the development of affordable housing, and 20 the easing of dimensional restrictions and parking requirements for such development; 21 (3) Criteria The process for acceptance into the pilot program; 22 (4) Reporting requirements for municipalities accepted into the pilot program; and 23 (5) Penalties for lack of compliance with the pilot program regulations.
-24 (e) Reporting.
-Beginning on December 31, 2024, the department of housing shall publish 25 an annual report regarding development under this pilot program, funds distributed and/or 26 committed, and such report shall include categories of metrics and data agreed upon by the 27 department of housing, and the department of transportation, and the participating municipalities.
-28 SECTION 5.
+The department of housing, in conjunction with input and data from the 4 department of transportation and division of statewide planning, is hereby authorized to promulgate 5 rules and regulations consistent with this section that establish: 6 (1) The criteria to qualify for consideration into the pilot program, including but not limited 7 to ; 8 (i) For municipalities to apply to have zoning districts certified into the program, an 9 established zoning district or overlay, or other provisions that provide for high density residential 10 development and the easing for dimensional restrictions and parking requirements for such 11 development; and 12 (ii) For developers to qualify for funding through the program, that the project includes 13 some portion of the residential units in the development to be affordable housing; 14 (2) The process for the application, and submission requirements for municipalities to 15 apply to have zoning districts certified into the program and for developers or municipalities to 16 apply to receive funding and pre-requisites, including, but not limited to, an established zoning 17 overlay district or other provisions that provide increased density for residential development at a 18 minimum of ten units per acre (10 U/A), mandates for the development of affordable housing, and 19 the easing of dimensional restrictions and parking requirements for such development; 20 (3) Criteria The process for acceptance into the pilot program; 21 (4) Reporting requirements for municipalities accepted into the pilot program; and 22 (5) Penalties for lack of compliance with the pilot program regulations.
+23 (e) Reporting.
+Beginning on December 31, 2024, the department of housing shall publish 24 an annual report regarding development under this pilot program, funds distributed and/or 25 committed, and such report shall include categories of metrics and data agreed upon by the 26 department of housing, and the department of transportation, and the participating municipalities.
+27 SECTION 5.
 This act shall take effect upon passage.